 - Unexplained weight loss

 NHL is diagnosed based on the results of physical examination, blood tests, imaging tests, and biopsy.
-A lymph node biopsy is the definitive test for diagnosing NHL, determining the type of NHL, and distinguishing NHL from Hodgkin's disease.
+A lymph node biopsy is the definitive test for diagnosing NHL, determining the type of NHL, and distinguishing NHL from Hodgkin lymphoma.

-Lymphomas are malignancies of the lymph system that are generally subdivided into two groups: Hodgkin's disease (HD) and non-Hodgkin's lymphoma (NHL).
-Hodgkin's disease accounts for about 10% of all lymphomas, and NHL for the remaining 90% of lymphomas.
+Lymphomas are malignancies of the lymph system that are generally subdivided into two groups: Hodgkin's lymphoma and non-Hodgkin lymphoma (NHL).
+Hodgkin lymphoma accounts for about 10% of all lymphomas, and NHL for the remaining 90% of lymphomas.

-Lymphocytes.The lymphatic system is involved in the production and transportation of lymphocytes, white blood cells that are an essential part of the immune system:
+One of the most important components of lymph is lymphocytes, a type of white blood cells (leukocytes) that is an essential part of the immune system:

 - Lymphocytes develop in the bone marrow or thymus gland and are therefore categorized as either

 B cells(bone marrow-derived cells) or

 T cells(thymus gland-derived cells).
 They are transported throughout the body via blood.